Boischampré: Geography

-The commune is made up of the following collection of villages and hamlets, Le Bout de Bas,Le Moncel, Tercey, Boischampré,La Petite Rivière,La Grande Rivière, Les Landes, Le Poirier, Les Marais, Saint-Christophe-le-Jajolet, Les Rochers, Marcei,Les Rues, Flaugny and Benoise.
+The commune is made up of the following collection of villages and hamlets, Le Bout de Bas, Le Moncel, Tercey, Boischampré, La Petite Rivière, La Grande Rivière, Les Landes, Le Poirier, Les Marais, Saint-Christophe-le-Jajolet, Les Rochers, Marcei, Les Rues, Flaugny and Benoise.

 Parts of the commune make up the area, the Plaine d'Argentan, which is known for its cereal growing fields and horse stud farms.

 Boischampré along with another 65 communes shares part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.
 In addition with another eight communes shares part of a 1,630 hectare, Natura 2000 conservation area, called Sites d'Ecouves.

+The commune is within the Normandie-Maine Regional Natural Park and Forêt d'Écouves.

 The Orne and the Baize are the two river running through the commune.
 In addition to the two rivers there are six streams flowing through the area, the Calvaire, the Rogneux, the Etangs, the Bel Usse, the Marais de Fleuriel and La Gironde.

 Notable buildings and places

-Moulin de Tercey is a Mill rebuilt in 1815 by Frin-Cormeray is listed as a Monument historique since 1995.
+Moulin de Tercey is a mill rebuilt in 1815 by Frin-Cormeray is listed as a Monument historique since 1995.

-Manoir de la Baronnie is a 12th century manor listed as a Monument historique since 1972.
+Manoir de la Baronnie is a 12th-century manor listed as a Monument historique since 1972.

-Domaine du château de Sassy is an 18th century chateau listed as a Monument historique since 1932.
+Domaine du château de Sassy is an 18th-century chateau listed as a Monument historique since 1932.
 The gardens were designed by Achille Duchêne for Duke Etienne d'Audiffret-Pasquier. the garden is classified as a Jardins remarquables by the Ministry of Culture and the Comité des Parcs et Jardins de France.